What is trauma?

 My Experience with Somatic Experiencing

-Somatic Experiencing holds a special place in my approach to psychotherapy, offering valuable insights into the intricate connections between the body and mind.
-Traumatic experiences, whether large or small, can become trapped in the body, leading to a range of physical and psychological symptoms.
-The body’s natural response of fight, flight, or freeze, can become stuck, leading to physical and emotional distress.
-Somatic experiencing helps clients to support their natural capacity for self-regulation and resilience.
+I have completed the Somatic Experiencing® program, a transformative and in-depth training that has been a meaningful part of my ongoing professional development and commitment to trauma-informed care.
+Somatic Experiencing holds an important place in my approach to psychotherapy, offering valuable insight into the intricate connection between the body and mind.
+Traumatic experiences, whether acute or cumulative, can become held within the nervous system, contributing to a range of physical, emotional, and psychological symptoms.
+When the body’s natural fight, flight, or freeze responses become stuck, individuals may experience ongoing distress and dysregulation.
+Somatic Experiencing® supports the body’s innate capacity for self-regulation, resilience, and healing.

-I look forward to continually refining my skills and expanding my expertise in trauma-informed care.
-This commitment reflects my dedication to providing the highest standard of care to individuals seeking support on their journey toward healing and well-being.
+I remain committed to continually refining my skills and expanding my expertise in trauma-informed and attachment-focused care.
+This ongoing dedication reflects my commitment to providing compassionate, effective, and integrative support for individuals on their journey toward healing and well-being.